GMAT Practice Questions | Number Properties Question Bank

 Hint to solve this number properties data sufficiency question

-The product of two numbers is positive either if both the numbers are positive or if both the numbers are negative.
+The product of two numbers is negative if one of the two numbers is positive and the other is negative.
 Solve the expression in statement 1 to determine whether you get a unique answer to the question.
 Consider all possible values that 'a' and 'b' can take when determining whether statement 2 is sufficient.
 Watch out for values that one might tend to overlook.
-A 650 level GMAT sample question in number properties data sufficiency.
+A 625 level GMAT DI sample question in number properties data sufficiency.

 14. Data Sufficiency: When the positive integer Y is divided by 2, is the remainder 1?